 Please note the attached form on the individual assessment of risks to protect mother and child.
 During pregnancy and nursing, your activities must be adapted to the protection to be granted to you and your child.
-Please fill out the form jointly with your manager and have him/her assess it, sign it, and send it back to the Safety Unit.
+Please fill out the form jointly with the person responsible for you (chairperson of the Examination Board, primary supervisor or the Center for Teacher Training and Educational Research) and have him/her assess it, sign it, and send it back to the Safety Unit.
 Using the conclusive assessment, the form can be adequately filled out for compulsory notification to the responsible occupational health and safety authority (Section 27 MuSchG).

 The University of Potsdam is obligated to offer expectant or nursing mothers a discussion about further adaptations of their working conditions.
-Should you wish to schedule a conversation, please speak to your manager.
+Should you wish to arrange such a meeting, please speak to the person responsible for you.